owstack/hapi-blockchain/README.md

 ### configuration

 This plugin expects a configuration object with the following properties.
 Supported currency options: 'BTC', 'BCH', or 'LTC'

+zmqpubrawtx and zmqpubhashblock are required to be the same value.

 ```json
 {